habithon/habithon-client/README.md

 # Habithon

 A mobile app where users can track there daily habits and set goals.
+- View the app on netlify at https://fluffy-pie-b7b363.netlify.app/pages/
 ## Installation & Usage

 - Clone or download the repo.